anitha1987/D2D-Anitha/DataExplorationFiles/DataExploration.md

 ## _Data Exploration - NRCS-Xerces Society_

 We have various data sets for the project, in that I have used the seed related data for my data exploration assignment.
 Field_ID column name had some issues while reading in R, so I have modified the csv file columns and used it for this work.
-Have attached the original file as well as the modified file for reference.

 ### 1) _Scatterplot of Species vs Origin_
 ![Scatterplot of Species vs Origin](https://github.com/anitha1987/D2D-Anitha/blob/master/DataExplorationFiles/Species_vs_Origin.JPG)